Phone-GWP-group

 What packaging qualifies for the tax?

-Two types of packaging qualify for the new tax – that used in a supply chain or for single use by a consumer.
+There are two types of packaging that qualify for the new tax – that used in a supply chain or for single use by a consumer.

 The government website states that:

-A plastic packaging component is a product designed to be suitable for use in the supply chain, from the manufacturer of the goods to the user or consumer.
-It (packaging) can be used alone or in combination with other products.
+A plastic packaging component is a product that is designed to be suitable for use within the supply chain, from the manufacturer of the goods to the user or the consumer.
+The packaging can be used alone or in combination with other products.

 What about single-use consumer packaging?